theshobhitsingh/live_weather/README.md

 <br>

 ## Feedback and Contributions
 Feedback, Bug Reports, and Contributions are welcomed!
-Feel free to submit issues or Pull Requests.<br>
+Feel free to submit issues or Pull Requests.